PC-Lab-Virtual-Reality/Synthetic-Boat-Re-Identification-Dataset/README.md

 ## Description
-Considering that change detection models have to deal with some challenges in highway surveillance scenarios, we generate various synthetic multi-challenge video sequences, including Basic, Dynamic Background, Illumination Variations,  Light Switch, Foggy, Night, Thunder Storm and Noise.
-Note: Each specific sequence is also affected by other challenges, but one challenge is dominant.
+Re-identification (Re-ID) is an important application in the computer vision, which can be widely used in many maritime tasks, such as search, rescue and surveillance, etc. However, advanced boat Re-ID algorithms require large-scale Re-ID datasets for model training and testing.
+This project proposes a novel method to automatically collect photo-realistic synthetic dataset for boat Re-ID research.
+The synthetic dataset contains 107 boat models and various visual conditions in 36 real backgrounds.
+But the synthetic datasets do not always can handle real-world problems well.
+Therefore, we present a transfer learning approach that uses both real and synthetic data to train more robust models.
 This synthetic dataset is a photo-realistic vision laboratory that validates the performance of different methods.

 ## The overall framework of the proposed method
 ![image](https://github.com/PC-Lab-Virtual-Reality/A-Novel-Framework-to-Generate-Synthetic-Video-for-Change-Detection-in-Highway-Surveillance-Scenarios/blob/main/Figure/fig1.jpg)